 Students take 33 credit hours of courses, including a project.
 This program combines studies in the mathematical and theoretical foundations of computing with hands-on, practical scientific research.
 See the catalog for details:

 Interested in saving time and money on two degrees?
 The Master’s in Computer Science can be combined two ways:

 Students are expected to be able to write computer programs in a high-level programming language and to understand the connection between computer hardware and software before starting the degree program.

+Two courses are taken from the Engineering Department.
 The Master of Science in Computer Science is sometimes offered off-campus at various locations, and some courses are offered in a hybrid or online format.

-For specific admission requirements, visit the catalog here.
+For specific admission requirements, visit the catalog.

 St. Mary’s University offered me a challenging curriculum, which is relevant for the IT industry today.
 I also wanted a place where the professors genuinely cared about my success.
 Armed with the lessons learned while at St Mary’s, I went on to complete my Doctor of Computer Science.Dr.
 Robert Massie (M.S. ’14)